kcarnold/cs344/content/units/02data/_index.md

 Students who complete this unit will demonstrate that they can:

-- Describe the structure of data fed to an image classifier
+- Describe the structure of the data provided as input to an image classifier in terms of batches and labels
 - Contrast a training set and validation set; explain appropriate uses of both
 - Write Python code to prepare a dataset for an image classifier.
 - Implement numerical computing operations on multidimensional arrays using PyTorch